Anthony the Great: The satyr and the centaur

 Anthony was on a journey in the desert to find Paul of Thebes, who according to his dream was a better Hermit than he.
 Anthony had been under the impression that he was the first person to ever dwell in the desert; however, due to the dream, Anthony was called into the desert to find his "better", Paul.
 On his way there, he ran into two creatures in the forms of a centaur and a satyr.
 Although chroniclers sometimes postulated that they might have been living beings, Western theology considers them to have been demons.

-While traveling through the desert, Anthony first found the centaur, a "creature of mingled shape, half horse half-man," whom he asked about directions.
+While traveling through the desert, Anthony first found the centaur, a "creature of mingled shape, half horse half-man", whom he asked about directions.
 The creature tried to speak in an unintelligible language, but ultimately pointed with his hand the way desired, and then ran away and vanished from sight.
 It was interpreted as a demon trying to terrify him, or alternately a creature engendered by the desert.

-Anthony found next the satyr, "a manikin with hooked snout, horned forehead, and extremities like goats's feet."
-This creature was peaceful and offered him fruits, and when Anthony asked who he was, the satyr replied, "I'm a mortal being and one of those inhabitants of the desert whom the Gentiles, deluded by various forms of error, worship under the names of Fauns, Satyrs, and Incubi.
+Anthony found next the satyr, "a manikin with hooked snout, horned forehead, and extremities like goats's feet.
+"This creature was peaceful and offered him fruits, and when Anthony asked who he was, the satyr replied, "I'm a mortal being and one of those inhabitants of the desert whom the Gentiles, deluded by various forms of error, worship under the names of Fauns, Satyrs, and Incubi.
 I am sent to represent my tribe.
-We pray you in our behalf to entreat the favor of your Lord and ours, who, we have learnt, came once to save the world, and 'whose sound has gone forth into all the earth.'"
+We pray you on our behalf to entreat the favor of your Lord, who, we have learnt, came once to save the world, and 'whose sound has gone forth into all the earth.'"
 Upon hearing this, Anthony was overjoyed and rejoiced over the glory of Christ.
 He condemned the city of Alexandria for worshipping monsters instead of God while beasts like the satyr spoke about Christ.

 Silver and gold

-Another time Anthony was travelling in the desert and found a plate of silver coins in his path.
+Another time Anthony was travelling and found a plate of silver coins in his path.
+Since he was in the middle of the desert, where it didn't make any sense for anyone to be there, he declared that the silver was a temptation from the devil.
+Immediately after Anthony's declaration, the silver vanished.
+Soon, after walking some more in that desert, he found a pile of gold coins that was also a temptation from the devil.
+Anthony cast the gold into a fire, and the gold coins immediately disappeared just like the silver ones.

+After these two events, he had a vision where the whole world was covered with snares and traps.
+Anthony prayed saying, "Oh good Lord, who may escape from these snares?”
+He was responded to by a voice that said, "Humility shall escape them without more."